Apple finally created the world’s first great wearable. No, it’s not Apple Watch

 As the failure of Google Glass has shown, it is not easy to get to a place where these sorts of augmentations are culturally accepted.
 The enthusiasm and desire of an 11-year old girl suggests that AirPods have cleared a number of important hurdles.
 My niece already considers herself an expert in their operation, walking around the house listening to music in the morning, her hands free for crafting projects, without waking her mom.
 Apple has built in a host of thoughtful, natural interactions that require zero interface to manage.
 Tirha proudly demonstrated how the music pauses automatically when she removes her pods from her ears.
 This is exactly the sort of design nuance that was lacking when Google introduced Glass back in 2013.

-But AirPods aren’t just nifty devices that appeal to the whims of a tween.
+But AirPods aren’t just nifty devices that appeal to the whims of an 11 year old.
 They can also be used as hearing devices, meeting a real medical need.

 With rapid urbanization, large swaths of people are migrating to mega-cities, where noise pollution is a constant threat to their sanity and well-being.
 As urban populations age, there is likely to be a huge increase in hearing loss associated with this mass migration.
 According to one study, noise pollution already costs the U.K. an estimated £20 billion (about $26 billion) annually in economic, social, and health costs.
 Noise pollution has been connected to numerous public health issues, including increases in hypertension and coronary heart disease, with costs estimated at $3.9 billion in the United States, according to a study published by the NIH in 2015.
 There is a strong, positive correlation between noise pollution in cities and hearing loss (64% according to the Worldwide Hearing Index).
 These health issues are likely to set in a whole lot earlier than previous generations, with a significant impact on both mental health and livelihoods.
 In addition to some of the worst air quality in the world, the residents of Delhi (the second worst city in the world for noise pollution) have hearing loss equivalent to people almost 20 years older than their actual age.